YiH-Liu/Parameter-wise-prediction/README.md

 ## Data1 from Case2
  DiscreteModel.jl is responsible for generating all synthetic data from discrete model at k=100.

- ContinuumModel.jl s responsible for generating all data from PDE model at k=100.
+ ContinuumModel.jl is responsible for generating all data from PDE model at k=100.

  Plot.jl is responsible for generating Figure 3 uisng data generated from DiscreteModel.jl and solutions.jl from both Data1 and Data2 in Case2.
-## Data1 from Case2
+## Data2 from Case2
- DiscreteModel.jl is responsible for generating all synthetic data from discrete model at k=100.
+ DiscreteModel.jl is responsible for generating all synthetic data from discrete model at k=600.

- ContinuumModel.jl s responsible for generating all data from PDE model at k=100.
+ ContinuumModel.jl is responsible for generating all data from PDE model at k=600.

  Plot.jl is responsible for generating Figure S2 and Figure S3 uisng data generated from DiscreteModel.jl and solutions.jl from Data2.
 ## Analysis1 from Case2